 We select 100 SFGs from TNG50 at each of the $z=0.5$ and $z=1.0$ snapshots with stellar masses in the range $10^{8.5}\Msun<M_{\star}<10^{10.5}\Msun$.
-We selected SFGs with specific SFR within $\pm2\sigma$ from the median sSFR, excluding galaxies with sSFR$<10^{-11}\yr^{-1}$.
+We selected SFGs with specific SFR within $\pm2\sigma$ from the median sSFR, excluding galaxies with sSFR$<10^{-11}\yr^{-1}$ in order to mimic the observational selection on SFGs with \OII\ emission.
 From this sample, we randomly select the final sample to have a uniform distribution in $\log M_{\star}$ and limited the sample to the range of sizes matching the UDF sample, namely from 1.5 to 6.5 kpc (see \S~\ref{section:UDF}).
 This resulted in a sample of \Ntng{} SFGS.

 \Fig{fig:tng:selection} shows the location of the sample of \Ntng{} SFGs in the size--mass and sSFR--mass scaling relations.
-In both panels, the grey points and contours represent the distributions for the $z=1$ TNG50 SFGs and the red symbols represent the \Ntng{} selected SFGs at $z=0.5$ and $z=1.0$.
-On the left panel, the grey band represents the size--mass relation from \citet{vanderWelA_14a} and on the right panel, the grey band represents the main-sequence for UDF SFGs \citep{BoogaardL_18a}.
+In both panels, the gray points and contours represent the distributions for the $z=1$ TNG50 SFGs and the red symbols represent the \Ntng{} selected SFGs at $z=0.5$ and $z=1.0$.
+On the left panel, the gray band represents the size--mass relation from \citet{vanderWelA_14a} and on the right panel, the gray band represents the main-sequence for UDF SFGs \citep{BoogaardL_18a}.
+In the left (right) panel, the $z=0.5$ galaxies are rescaled to $z=1$ according to the size (SFR) evolution found by \citet{vanderWelA_14a} \citep{WhitakerK_14a}, respectively.
 This figure shows that we selected SFGs with properties representative to the full underlying population around the size and SFR scaling relations for SFGs.